masardee/ci-mailqueue-phpci/README.md

 General Information
 -------------------

-CI Mail Queue is a simple library (extended from CI_Mail) to queue emails in database and send them in background with CronJobs.
+CI SendMailLater is a simple library (extended from CI_Mail) to queue emails in database and send them in background with CronJobs.

 Installation
 ------------